BMoreland20/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview
    - For this week we are charged with the responsibility to analyze a large data set from Amazon's Vine program.
-My analyisis covered reviews from the video game category of Amazon.
-Using big data tools such as PySpark, AWS RDS, and Postgres to query the data.
-After our tools have been set up we then peform analysis to determine the level of bias between paid reviews and non-paid reviews for 5-star reviews.
+My analysis covered reviews from the video game category of Amazon.
+From here we are using big data tools such as Google Collab, PySpark, AWS RDS, and Postgres to query the data from Amazon.
+After our tools have been set up, we then perform analysis using PySpark to determine the level of bias between paid reviews and non-paid reviews for 5-star reviews.

 ## Results: